TP-Link VIGI Cameras Ultimate Guide Part 3 - NVR IPCAMERA SECURITY

 1. Reduced Read / Write Speed: You buy an SD card that shows something like “maximum 95 MB/s read and 90 MB/s write speed” and a “V30” label that is supposed to guarantee a minimum writing speed of 30 MB/s.
 But when copying a file using a fast SD card reader, you might not even get more than 5-10 MB/s.

-2. Reduced Capacity: The SD card might a large capacity when inserted in your computer, camera, or storage device, while it contains only a very small part of the overall capacity.
+2. Reduced Capacity: The SD card might report a large capacity when inserted in your computer, camera, or storage device, while it contains only a very small part of the overall capacity.
 This happens because the microchip (a tiny part of the SD card that is responsible for reporting the total amount of storage available) within the card has been reprogrammed to report a different size to the host.
 Counterfeit SD cards with reduced capacities should be avoided the most because they will most certainly result in data loss.

 3. Fake Brand: Some SD cards have big brand labels attached to them and sold at a premium price when they are made from cheap parts by some unknown manufacturer.
 Such products are often more difficult to identify and might require a call to the manufacturer to verify the serial number.
 You can also read the reviews posted by verified buyers on Amazon or other online stores.